-As Supot Kansong, 42, drove his pickup up the dirt track leading through the palm oil plantation he was shot at from close range when a gunmen jumped from a ditch next to the road and unloaded 6 bullets in to him.
-Incredibly Mr Kansong survived.
+As he drove his pickup back to the village up the rough dirt track leading through a palm oil plantation he was ambushed.
+The gunman jumped from a ditch next to the track and unloaded 6 bullets in to him from close range with a shotgun.

-Mr Kansong is a key-witness to the assassination a fellow villager at Klong Sai Pattana who happens to be his father-in-law.
-That same gunman, released from police custody due to lack of evidence, allegedly emptied the 6 bullets in to Mr Kansong just over a year later.
+Mr Kalasong was a key-witness in the court case of Mr Bunthonglek and also happened to be his son-in-law.
+That same gunman who is believed to have shot Mr Bunthonglek, was released from police custody due to lack of evidence, and is said to be the same gunman who emptied the 6 bullets in to Mr Kalasong just over a year later.